-Early posts here at A Critical Discourse deconstructed arguments and evidence misused to promote a falsely supportive picture of effectiveness of MAT and buprenorphine prescription as a “Fix” for the opioid crisis.
+Previous posts have deconstructed arguments and evidence misused to promote a falsely supportive picture of effectiveness of MAT and buprenorphine prescription as a “Fix” for the opioid crisis.

 The focus – below – of this follow-up/update post: runaway diversion, illicit trade, and abuse of diverted “bupe” on the street in France and exported to outside nations that constitutes – along with additional opioid-related problems – an emerging invalidating body of evidence and picture of continued problem opioid use in France – heralded as the model of buprenorphine success for a U.S. opioid crisis “Fix”.